urbit/docs/arvo/clay/read.md

 Example:

-This thread will subscribe to changes to your `%home` desk for the next three minutes.
+This thread will subscribe to changes to your `%home` `desk` for the next three minutes.
 The `track` is `%.y` so it will only inform you of changes, not send the full `nako`.
 It will only get updates if the specified file exists.
-It contains a `main-loop` that will take an arbitrary number of signs and print them out in the dojo.
+It contains a `main-loop` that will take an arbitrary number of `sign`s and print them out in the dojo.
 Since it never ends, you'll need to stop it with the `:spider|kill` command in the dojo.

 `sub-many.hoon`